-- A. General: Install electrical systems, materials and equipment level and plumb, and parallel and perpendicular to other building systems and components, where installed exposed. - B. Serviceability: Install electrical equipment and raceways, etc., to readily facilitate servicing, maintenance, and repair or replacement of components and so as to minimize interference with other equipment and installations. - C. Clearances: Prior to commencing work, verify that all electrical equipment will adequately fit and conform to the indicated and code required clearances in the spaces indicated on the Drawings.
+A. Serviceability: Install electrical equipment and raceways, etc., to readily facilitate servicing, maintenance, and repair or replacement of components and so as to minimize interference with other equipment and installations.

+- B. Clearances: Prior to commencing work, verify that all electrical equipment will adequately fit and conform to the indicated and code required clearances in the spaces indicated on the Drawings.
 If rearrangement is required, submit plan and elevation drawings or sketches indicating proposed rearrangement for the Engineer's approval.
-Do not rearrange without express written permission of the Engineer. - Right-Of-Way: When laying out electrical work, give priority in available space to steam and condensate lines, sanitary lines, drain lines, fire protection piping, and sheet metal duct work.
+Do not rearrange without express written permission of the Engineer. - C. Right-Of-Way: When laying out electrical work, give priority in available space to steam and condensate lines, sanitary lines, drain lines, fire protection piping, and sheet metal duct work.
 Provide offsets as required to avoid conflicts.
 Resolve all conflicts before commencing installation.